 Duolingo is a digital language learning tool that allows users to practice dozens of languages, accessible both through mobile and the web.
 We conducted usability tests on the Japanese and Korean “learning a new writing system” tools and provided design recommendations to improve users’ experience with learning unfamiliar writing systems.
+This case study is a non-sponsored, team-based project I worked on in the Usability Study course at the University of Washington.

 UX Designer, Design Researcher

-Jan 2022 - Mar 2022
+Jan 2022 - Mar 2022 (10 weeks)

-Non-Latin based languages are generally quite difficult to learn for English speakers accustomed to the Latin alphabet due to its unfamiliar writing systems, grammar, etc. Duolingo also occasionally suffers from inconsistencies in volunteer resources wherein “popular” latin-based languages have better or more thoroughly workshopped features.
-Our team was interested in examining how their perceived “unfamiliarity” shapes the overall language learning experience on Duolingo, as well as discovering which usability positivities and shortcomings currently exist on its platform.
+Non-Latin-based languages are generally quite difficult to learn for English speakers accustomed to the Latin alphabet due to its unfamiliar writing systems, grammar, etc. Duolingo also occasionally suffers from inconsistencies in volunteer resources wherein “popular” Latin-based languages have better or more thoroughly workshopped features.

 Japanese & Korean